Who can get vaccinated?

 Children, who are vaccinated, can safely attend kindergarten, school and hobby-classes.
 One of the studies showed that children who got vaccinated with 2 Pfizer doses, are 91% less likely to develop a Multisystem Inflammatory Syndrome

 Vaccination of 5-11-year-olds against COVID-19

-Children between the age of 5-11 will be vaccinated with Pfizer/BioNTech Comirnaty vaccine, and in two doses.
-The second dose is done six weeks after the first dose.
-Full protection may take up to 7 days after receiving the second dose of vaccine.
+The Pfizer/BioNTech Comirnaty vaccine is used to vaccinate at-risk children aged 5-11 years in two doses.
+The second dose of the vaccine must be given six weeks after the first.
+Full protection may take up to 7 days after you receive your second dose of vaccine.